Many people think a wheelchair is a wheelchair. I mean, they all have 4 wheels and people use them to get around when they are having trouble walking.

 These wheelchairs are made specifically for kids and are often custom built to their measurements.
 They come in smaller sizes with smaller weight capacities.

 One Arm Drive Wheelchairs

 The final type of manual wheelchair is the one arm drive wheelchair.
-These chairs have special wheels that are connected and linked together.
+These chairs have special wheels that are connected.
 This lets the patient propel the chair using only one arm.
 These wheelchairs are best for people with strokes or hemiplegia (paralysis of one side of body).